konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 ---
 layout: post
-title: "Is it a medium, is it a high: What are the protocol expectations?"
+title: "Is it a medium or a high: What are the protocol expectations?"
 date: 2024-04-30
 categories: smart-contracts contests specification tlaplus
 math: true